-Failure to follow these guidelines can result in scrious injury or death.
+Failure to follow these guidelines can result in injury or death.
 Do not tow more than two persons at one time from this tow tower.
-The tow tower should only be used for towing waterskis, wakehoards, or recreational towables and not for parasailing, kile flying, or towing other flying, or towing other beats, etc. Do not add any attachments that are not installed by Correct Craft Inc. Do not climb on, sit on, stand on, jump alf, or dive off the low tower.
-Never allow passengers to sit behind the tow rope attachment point or let loose towrope ends dangle.
-Always be certain that all bolls are in place and tight before and during use.
-When the tow lower is up watch for low obstacles such as tree limbs, bridges, or power lines.
-Before trailering your boot make sure that the low tower is in the down position and secured to the front lifting ring with a proper bungle such as the one supplied by Correct Craft.
+The tow tower should only be used for waterskis, wakeboards, or recreational towables and not for parasailing, kite flying, or towing other boats, etc. Do not add any attachments that are not installed by Correct Craft, Inc. Do not climb on, sit on, stand on, jump off, or dive off the tow tower.
+Never passengers to sit behind the towrope attachment point.
+Never allow loose towrope ends to dangle.
+Always be certain that all bolts are in place and tight before and during use.
+When the tower is up watch for low obstacles such as tree limbs, bridges, or power lines.
+Before trailering your boat make sure that the tow tower is in the down position and properly secured.